shobhit/mac-setup/README.md

 $ curl -O https://raw.githubusercontent.com/appalaszynski/mac-setup/master/Brewfile
 ```

-To install listed applications use:
+To install applications listed in `Brewfile` use:

 ```shell
 $ brew bundle
 ```

-in directory that contains `Brewfile` file.
+in directory that contains `Brewfile`.

 ---